 Controlled foreign companies (CFCs)

 The Annual Tax Act 2018 implementing the ATAD was published in the Austrian Federal Law Gazette on 14 August 2018 and includes the introduction of a CFC rule.
-The CFC rule will be applied for financial years beginning after 31 December 2018.
+The CFC rule applies to financial years beginning after 31 December 2018.

 With respect to the member state options included in the ATAD, Austria applied the safeguard clause (‘bona-fide clause’) also to CFCs resident or situated in third countries.
 Furthermore, a de-minimis exception in case the passive income of the foreign CFC is below one-third of its overall income is foreseen.